 Christmas is our favorite time to visit Kansas City!
 I wrote an entire post featuring 15+ things to do during the holidays in KC.
 Here are a few notable events:

-Here are great annual events celebrating different holidays in Kansas City:
+Here are great annual events celebrating different holidays in Kansas City.
+For more ideas, check out this post of 20+ can’t miss KC festivals.

 If you’re in KC the weekend before St. Patrick’s Day, Snake Saturday Parade kicks things off in North Kansas City.